Full-Stack-93/alx-system_engineering-devops-2/0x00-shell_basics/README.md

 Task 15: Script to move all files beginning with an uppercase letter to the directory /tmp/u - mv [[:upper:]]* /tmp/u Task 16: Script to delete all files in the current working directory that end with the character ~ - rm *~ Task 17: Script to create the directories welcome/, welcome/to/ and welcome/to/school in the current directory - mkdir -p welcome/to/school
+Task 18: Script to lists all the files and directories of the current directory, separated by commas (,).
+Directory names should end with a slash (/)
+Files and directories starting with a dot (.) should be listed The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line - ls -xmpa